Miami Accountants assist more than 70 percent of Fortune 500 companies booking their profits to offshore tax havens.

 “Some companies, such as Apple, American Express and Nike essentially admit that most of their offshore profits are not taxed by any government, while other companies like Bank of America, PepsiCo and Pfizer each disclose having over 100 subsidiaries in offshore tax havens,” said the groups.

-Miami accountants Gustavo A Viera CPA, former Chief Financial Officer for Hewlett Packard Latin America, states small and mid business can also reap the benefits of these tax strategies.
+Miami accountants Gustavo A Viera, former Chief Financial Officer for Hewlett Packard Latin America, states small and mid business can also reap the benefits of these tax strategies.
 The trick is having an accountant that knows how to structure them.